1inch/token-plugins/README.md

 ### Overview

-This library introduces an extendable and secure system for ERC20-based tokens, inspired by the plugin concept prevalent in the web 2.0 world.
+This library introduces an extendable and secure system for ERC20-based tokens, inspired by the plugin concept widely used in the web 2.0 world.
 By subscribing an account to various plugins, users can dynamically enhance the functionality of their tokens.

 ### Functionality and Extension Capabilities
 Each time a balance of a connected account changes, the token contract notifies all plugins that the account has subscribed to.
 Each plugin implements the `_updateBalances` function, which processes change requests for a balance alteration, inclusive of balance change data (from/to addresses and amount).
 The plugin can then perform necessary actions according to its logic to extend the base token functionality.